-A very enjoyable paragliding cross country flight from Devils Dyke in East Sussex to Margate, via Ashford and Canterbury, in Kent.
+Paragliding photos from a wonderful cross country flight by paraglider from Devils Dyke near Brighton in East Sussex to Margate in Kent, via Ashford and Canterbury.

-Pretty tricky getting up – and then staying up – at first, eventually rewarded by a wonderful experience soaring up the side of some beautiful sea breeze front clouds.
-Then great fun gaggle-flying with a nice group of pilots to Lewes and beyond.
-Rather than shoot off ahead on our own, Mark and I decided it’d be more fun to stay with the gaggle and see how far we could all get together.
-Flying an Enzo 2 (competition wing), Mark was literally flying rings around us at times – like taking a collie dog out for a walk in the country! 😉
+It was pretty tricky getting up – and then staying up – to being with.
+Eventually our patience was rewarded by an incredibly beautiful, ethereal experience soaring up the side of some beautiful sea breeze front clouds.
+Then we had great fun gaggle-flying with a nice group of pilots on to Lewes and beyond.
+Rather than shoot off ahead on our own, we decided it’d be more fun to stay with the gaggle and see how far we could all get together.

 See Carlo’s flight tracklog